Meet President Donald Trump's inner circle and cabinet.

-Announcing her as the first woman chosen for his cabinet, the president-elect called her "a proven dealmaker" who will be "a great leader representing us on the world stage".
+Announcing her as the first woman chosen for his cabinet, Mr Trump called her "a proven dealmaker" who will be "a great leader representing us on the world stage".

-The 44-year-old daughter of Indian immigrants is the first minority and female governor of South Carolina, a deeply conservative state with a long history of racial tensions.
+The daughter of Indian immigrants, Mrs Haley was the first minority and female governor of South Carolina, a deeply conservative state with a long history of racial tensions.

 Rick Perry - Energy Secretary

-The 66-year-old former Texas governor will head an agency he proposed to eliminate during his failed 2012 presidential campaign.
+The former Texas governor heads an agency he proposed to eliminate during his failed 2012 presidential campaign.